 I woke up when I heard some noise.
-A group of women were going to the nearby rice-field.
+A group of women was going to the nearby rice-field.
 They had some small children with them.
-That was a bit of a problem since the children would wander off in the surrounding bush and they could easily detect us.
+That was a bit of a problem since the children would wander off in the surrounding bush, and they could easily detect us.
 Louisa moved from under the plastic to gather the shorts and shirt we had left on the bushes to dry.
 Our plastics were camouflaged on one side and orange on the other.
-We always made sure to have the camouflages side on the outside so that it could not easily be detected.
+We always made sure to have the camouflage’s side on the outside not easily to be detected.
 We could not move with all the people near us.
 So, we stayed hidden under the plastic sheets.

-At around seven in the evening I woke up.
+At around seven in the evening, I woke up.
 The rice farmers had gone home a long time ago, but we had both fallen asleep.
-Louisa and I were just starting to put our things together and clean up the place when a group of men stopped at the fireplace on the side of the dam.
+Louisa and I were just starting to put our things together and clean up the place.
+Suddenly, a group of men stopped at the fireplace on the side of the dam.
 The women had used it to prepare some food earlier in the day.
-The Pathet Lao group were talking about the crashed plane, and some of them said that it was not right that they had not buried the bodies.
-One guy – Louisa thought, he was the commander of the group – said it was better to leave the bodies there.
+The Pathet Lao group talked about the crashed plane, and some said it was not right that they had not buried the bodies.
+One guy – Louisa thought he was the group commander – said it was better to leave the bodies there.
 The Americans would find them and take them away.
-If the Pathet Lao removed them, the Americans would be angry and drop defoliants which would kill all the rice, said the apparent commander.
+If the Pathet Lao removed them, the Americans would be angry and drop defoliants, which would kill all the rice, said the apparent commander.

-Early in the morning at around six thirty, with first light, we heard the helicopters go out over us.
+Early in the morning, we heard the helicopters go out over us with first light at around six-thirty.
 They were very low, maybe only three hundred feet above us.
 We had missed the first squadron, but we saw another one just preparing to take off from the airfield.
-We put our things together and placed the plastic with its orange side up on the ground, putting branches onto the edges to keep the plastic down.
+We put our things together and placed the plastic with its orange side up on the ground.
+Then we put branches onto the edges to keep the plastic down.
 We had gone out into a small open field to do that.
 I used the little mirror from my survival kit to shine sunlight into the pilot’s eyes as they came closer.
 Two of the Sikorsky’s had seen us, and one came down quite near us while the other remained in the air hovering to the side of us.
-Five camouflaged soldiers jumped out of the helicopter and run towards us.
-Louisa shouted at one of them: “You took your time!” smiled and ran towards the helicopter.
+Five camouflaged soldiers jumped out of the helicopter and ran towards us.
+Louisa shouted at one of them: “You took your time!”
+She smiled and ran towards the helicopter.
 I followed behind, while two soldiers took our backpacks into the helicopter, which took off and turned towards the base with us.
 We had been saved.
 Within minutes, we were on the base.

-Immediately after we landed, some orderlies came, put us on stretchers and carried us to the medical station.
+After we landed, some orderlies came, put us on stretchers, and carried us to the medical station.
 “Are you from the UN plane?” they asked us.
 “Yes, we are!”
 A young female doctor and some male nurses came and asked what happened.
-I told her about the broken arm and my small wound and what I had done.
-Louisa was on the stretcher next to me and held my hand which she did not want to let go.
-“You know,” she said with tears in her eyes, “we made it, we actually made it!”
+I told her about the broken arm and my small wound, and what we had done.
+Louisa was on the stretcher next to me and held my hand, which she did not want to let go.
+“You know,” she said with tears in her eyes, “we made it, we made it!”

 The next day they had brought in the bodies, all except the Ambassadors.
 They had washed the bodies, and I went to the morgue to identify them.
 Louisa wanted to come along, even though I did not think this was such a good idea.
 But she maintained they had been with us in life, so we should be with them in death.
 Louisa went to the body of each of them and said a small prayer.
 I thought she said a Buddhist prayer rather than a Catholic one, which she later confirmed.
 She kissed each of the bodies on their forehead.

 Three days later, Louisa and I were on a plane to Saigon.
 I had talked to Louisa’s parents on the radio and told them she could stay with me since the boat to Marseille had already left.
-I would arrange that she could go to the local French lycée which was only down the road from us and then she would go on the next boat in about three months to Marseille.
-The parents were very pleased.
+I would arrange that she go to the local French lycée, which was only down the road from us, and then she would go on the next boat in about three months to Marseille.
+The parents were delighted.
 They had not even heard about the crash.
-After talking to Louisa, who was very excited, they wanted to speak with me again because they were worried about the financial side of things.
-There was no problem from my side, we would just go and buy Louisa new clothes and school material.
-I had a lovely young Vietnamese maid, found by courtesy of my apartment neighbor and friend, General “Fred,” the head of the South-Vietnamese military planning, and there was more than enough space in my large five-room apartment for Louisa to have her own bedroom and a school workroom.
+After talking to Louisa, who was very excited, they wanted to speak with me again because they were worried about things’ financial side.
+There was no problem on my side.
+We would go and buy Louisa, new clothes and school material.
+I had a lovely young Vietnamese maid, found by courtesy of my apartment neighbor and friend, General “Fred,” the head of the South-Vietnamese military planning, and there was more than enough space in my sizeable five-room apartment for Louisa to have her bedroom and a school workroom.

-After our arrival in Saigon, my boss William got us at the airport and drove us home.
+After we arrived in Saigon, my boss William got us at the airport and drove us home.
 He had no problem with Louisa staying with us.
-William,s apartment was a floor below mine.
-I arranged everything with her French school in Saigon, her ships ticket, her school in France and all the other things necessary.
-She also had to get an identity card from us and from the South-Vietnamese Security services.
+William’s apartment was a floor below mine.
+I arranged everything with her French school in Saigon, her ship ticket, her school in France, and everything else necessary.
+She also had to get an identity card from us and the South-Vietnamese Security services.
 “Fred,” my neighbor was a great help in that.
 Without these necessary bureaucratic aids, she could be arrested.
 We also had to buy clothes for her.
 Luckily, her French passport had survived, but the first Secretary of the French Embassy came to our house and asked whether we needed any help.
-His rather young wife, who taught at the French school would also help in getting clothes and all the other necessary things for Louisa.
+His relatively young wife, who taught at the French school, would also help get clothes and all the other necessary things for Louisa.

 Louisa and I stayed in touch ever since.
-In 1979, when I started to worked in La Defense and Neuilly, living in Paris at the Carrefour de l’Odeon in St. Germain de Pres where I still live, we often met and went out, having a very close relationship.
-She finished her lycée and then studied at Science Po.
-We remain friends and are still rather close though we do not see each other often.
+In 1979, when I started to work in La Defense and Neuilly, living in Paris at the Carrefour de l’Odeon in St. Germain de Pres, where I still live, we often met and went out having very close relationship.
+She had finished her lycée and then studied at Science Po.
+We remain friends and are still rather close though, we do not see each other often.
 I also became a friend of her father’s sister Helena and visited her often with a sometimes-reluctant Louisa.
 Louisa never married.
 When Helena died, Louisa inherited Helena’s château and her farm near Honfleur.
-Louisa is now close to retirement and has worked as an economist and a Director of Regional Research for the OECD in Paris.
-Besides Honfleur which she uses for weekends, she lives on the Ile St Louis in the 4th arrondissement not very far from my apartment.
+Louisa is now close to retirement.
+She has worked as an economist and a Director of Regional Research for the OECD in Paris.
+Besides Honfleur, which she uses for weekends, she lives on the Ile St Louis in the 4th arrondissement not very far from my apartment.

 Her parents had a rather sad end.
-Both, her father, and her mother disappeared in 1975 when the Pathet Lao took over power in Laos.
+Her father and her mother disappeared in 1975 when the Pathet Lao took power in Laos.
 They were never seen again.
-I saw them the last time in 1972, when they came to France, to Helena’s place when Louisa was nineteen and had completed the lycée and the course préparatoires for entering the Science Pol.
+I saw them the last time in 1972 when they came to France, to Helena’s place when Louisa was nineteen and had completed the lycée and the course préparatoires for entering the Science Pol.

-In 1994, I went with Louisa for a month to Laos to see whether we could find out anything but had no luck.
+In 1994, I went with Louisa for a month to Laos to see whether we could find anything about her parents, but had no luck.
 We also went to the site of our crash.
-The wreck of our plane was still there, though it was totally overgrown.
+The wreck of our plane was still there, though it was overgrown.
 But it brought lots of memories back to us.

 This story, or any part thereof, may not be reproduced without the written permission of the author.
 The scanning, uploading and distribution of the story via the Internet or in any other means, including storage in any form of information or retrieval system, without the expressed written consent of the author is illegal and punishable by law.
 The exception to this is if newspapers, magazines or other reviewers wish to quote brief passages in connection with a review.